 Pipe deterioration is a natural part of the aging and use process.
 Before the pipe’s condition worsens, leading to leaks or a complete pipe collapse, use an appropriately fitting bursting head to break up the aged pipe and guide the new pipe through the space.

 Certain pipe materials, like copper, can corrode more quickly than others.
 For aging infrastructure elements for cities and businesses, expired materials are a threat to the entire plumbing system.
 Corrosion can create rust in the water and if left untreated, may pose a health risk for individuals consuming the water.
 To repair or replace a piece of corroded pipe beneath city streets, a hydraulic system is needed.
-A variety of designs are available - like the M100, best for difficult ground conditions or limited access, or the V24 designed with strength and durability but is easier to handle.
+A variety of designs are available - like the M100, best for difficult ground conditions or limited access.